htlee6/SpaT-SparK/README.md

-# Self-supervised Spatialtemporal Learner for Precipitation Nowcasting
+# Self-supervised Spatial-temporal Learner for Precipitation Nowcasting

-## Description

 SpaT-SparK is a self-supervised learning model for precipitation nowcasting.
 SpaT-SparK extends SparK to be tailored to nowcasting tasks.